VHF - UHF Diplexer

 These coils are not through hole on the board, so you will need to bend each of the legs of the coil at right angles so they can be fitted to the board.

-Once all the coils are made and shaped, trim any excess off and fit each coil onto the board.
-Tin one side of the coils pad circuit board first with solder, fit the coil onto the board.
-You may need to use tweezers to hold the coil as it will get hot.
-Once the coil is in place, solder the other side of the coil to the pad of the circuit board.
+On the PCB, tin ONLY one side of the coils pad circuit board first with solder, fit the coil onto the board.
+You may need to use tweezers to hold the coil as it will get very hot.
+Holding the coil in place, heat the pad you just tinned to make connection.
+Once the coil is soldered on the one side, solder the other side of the coil to the pad on the circuit board.

-Using tweezers or equivalent should make it easier when fitting these coils to the PCB.
+As the coils will get hot when soldering, by using tweezers or equivalent should make it easier when fitting these coils to the PCB.

 Capacitors